Frequently Asked Questions

 What if I’m not available during Feast Week?
 Can I host my Feast another day?

 Absolutely.
-While we encourage our hosts to hold their Feasts during that particular week (20 - 26 March, 2023), you are more than welcome to hold it a bit before or after if that works best for you.
-Please note, all Feasts and fundraising need to be completed by 30 April, after which the pages will be closed down.
+While we encourage our hosts to hold their Feasts during that particular week (18 - 24 March, 2024), you are more than welcome to hold it a bit before or after if that works best for you.
+Please note, all Feasts and fundraising need to be completed by 30 April.

 Who will be cooking the Feast?